-How to Coat the Breadsticks with Seeds or other Ingredient?
+How to Coat the Grissini Sticks with Seeds or Other Ingredients

 So, I’ve made these breadsticks plain, with garlic powder, and with sesame seeds as you can see above.
 I did not have poppy seeds, but I think they would be awesome.
 Nonetheless, the same principle applies.

 I tried first just sprinkling the breadcrumbs after I rolled them all out.

 Nothing stuck to the breadsticks and it made more of a mess than I anticipated.

 Next time I grabbed a plate and put a bunch of the seeds on the plate and rolled the newly formed breadstick on the plate and then placed on the pan.

 The reason I used a plate instead of just the counter is simply because I would have had seeds all over the place without some sort of lip to keep them from mysteriously making their way to the floor or other parts of the kitchen unbeknownst to me until sometime later. 🙂